JamesLi128/FedCIL/readme.md

 - fight-forgetting: penalize excessive update by penalizing gradient norm $\gamma \|g\|$ in the loss function (this seems not working very well)
 - fight-forgetting: EWC (seems not working for FCIL)
 - fight-forgetting: knowledge-distillation (seems working the best)
+    1. client-level distillation using the previous global model

 - better result analytics.
     1. average accuracy (pick the highest for each task and then average)